sainple/nginx-reverse-proxy/README.md

-# Architecture Nginx-reverse-proxy for multi containers
+# Architecture Nginx reverse proxy for multi containers

+>
+todo: do the https and letsencrypt

 ![Contribution guidelines for this project](doc/schema.svg)